r2dt-bio/R2DT/Readme.md

 ![R2DT method overview](./examples/method-overview.png)

 R2DT is used by RNAcentral to visualise [>14 million RNA secondary structures](https://rnacentral.org/search?q=has_secondary_structure:%22True%22).
-See [method overview](#method-overview) for details or read the [preprint](https://www.biorxiv.org/content/10.1101/2020.09.10.290924v1) on BioRxiv.
+See [method overview](#method-overview) for details or read the [R2DT paper](https://www.nature.com/articles/s41467-021-23555-5) in Nature Communications.

 ## Examples